-We can help you compare 2018 Medicare supplement plans in order to find the right solution for your own unique health needs and budget.
-Get started by selecting your state from the drop dowm menu on the form on top of this website.
+We can help you compare Medicare Supplement Insurance plans in order to find the right solution for your own unique health needs and budget.
+Get started by selecting your state from the drop down menu on the form on top of this website.
 If you would prefer to discuss your needs with an experienced agent, we also welcome your phone calls.

 Original Medicare covers many medical and hospital bills, but it doesn’t cover everything.
 For example, you currently have to pay a hospital deductible of more than $1,000 (changes yearly) for each benefit period.
 For long hospital stays, over 60 days, you could be responsible for coinsurance payments of hundreds of dollars a day.
 Once lifetime limits are exhausted, you will be faced with paying the entire bill for inpatient hospital stays.

 You are also responsible for 20% of the cost of doctors, therapists, and medical equipment after a separate smaller deductible is satisfied.

 Seniors purchase Medicare Supplement Insurance plans to protect themselves and their families against these expenses.
 While some individuals choose very comprehensive plans that provide “first dollar” coverage, others select less expensive plan levels that only cover the most expensive potential medical bills.

 Also, Medicare establishes rates for a variety of different medical services and products.
 Some providers may charge more than the allowed amount.
 Some Medicare supplements cover these excess charges, and this gives the policy holder more freedom to select their doctors and hospitals.
 If these higher prices are not covered by a Medicare supplement, individual beneficiaries either have to pick providers that don’t charge more than Medicare allows or pay the difference out of their own pocket.